COMMITTEE ON HOUSE ADMINISTRATION

 (A) shall include all supplemental, minority, additional or dissenting views, in the form submitted, by the time of the filing of the report, and

-(B) shall bear upon its cover a recital that any such supplemental, minority, additional, or dissenting views (and any material submitted under subparagraph (c)) are included as part of the report.
+(B) shall bear upon its cover a recital that any such supplemental, minority, additional, or dissenting views (and any material submitted under clause 3(c)(3) of rule XIII of the Rules of the House of Representatives) are included as part of the report.
 This subparagraph does not preclude –

-(i)the immediate filing or printing of a Committee report unless timely request for the opportunity to file supplemental, minority, additional, or dissenting views has been made as provided by subsection (c); or
+(i) the immediate filing or printing of a Committee report unless timely request for the opportunity to file supplemental, minority, additional, or dissenting views has been made as provided under clause 2(l) of rule XI of the Rules of the House of Representatives; or

 (ii) the filing of any supplemental report upon any measure or matter which may be required for the correction of any technical error in a previous report made by the Committee upon that measure or matter.

-(4) shall, when appropriate, contain the documents required by clause 3(e) of Rule XIII of the Rules of the House.
+(4) shall, when appropriate, contain the documents required by clause 3(e) of rule XIII of the Rules of the House of Representatives.

 (e) The Chairperson, following consultation with the ranking minority member, is directed to offer a motion under clause 1 of rule XXII of the Rules of the House of Representatives relating to going to conference with the Senate, whenever the Chairperson considers it appropriate.